 Buy a membership and get all 10 for free…

 Earlier this week we talked about Cabot’s subscription offer, and it’s just one more way of saying “free”.
 At Cabot, investors can access all ten of their advisory newsletters for one recurring monthly fee.
-What’s unique about the offer is how they position it by saying that when a subscriber pays for membership, they get all nine for “free.”
+What’s unique about the offer is how they position it by saying that when a subscriber pays for membership, they get all ten advisories for “free.”
 As we know, they’re not “free”, they are included in the cost of membership, but it does sound appealing doesn’t it?

 The power of the word “free” is undeniable, and you should use it when you can.